k-kahora/Maml/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-A toy scripting language called graffiti based of the Monkey Programming Language -- Written in Ocaml
+A toy scripting language called Maml based of the Monkey Programming Language -- Written in Ocaml

 <p align="right">(<a href="#readme-top">back to top</a>)</p>